How to Ask For a Non-UW IRB

 Other research.
 When you have enough information to complete the REQUEST: External IRB Review form that must be submitted in the Zipline system.

 Initiate the process

 Submit an application in the UW’s Zipline e-IRB system.
-The application process is the same as the standard IRB application process but the system branches on the first webpage when an external IRB is selected, to show only a limited set of questions and requirements.
-Be sure to upload any materials already provided by the external IRB (or lead site, for multi-institutional research).
+The application process is similar to the standard IRB application process but the system branches on the first webpage when you indicate you are requesting authorization for an external IRB to review the study instead of the UW IRB.
+Be sure to upload any materials already provided by the external IRB, lead site, or coordinating center.
 The REQUEST: External IRB Review form is always required.
 Pre-requisite: The UW researcher and the person preparing the Zipline application must already be registered in the Zipline system.

 Three common, high-impact mistakes (and how to prevent them)

 - Not allowing enough time for HSD to negotiate a reliance agreement with the external IRB (when there isn’t already an existing reliance agreement).

 Prevention: Initiate the request for an external IRB as soon as possible.

 - Providing a study title in Zipline or on the REQUEST: External IRB Review form that is inconsistent with the protocol title.

 Prevention: On the REQUEST: External IRB Review form, provide the full, complete title that is the same as the title on the protocol document and on any funding.

 - Not providing the e-GC1 number for a grant that is supporting the research.
 This information makes it much easier and faster for OSP to allow the release of your grant funds for human subjects research.